Welcome to today's edition of the Rush 24-7 podcast.

 Well, no, I can't use that because I frankly don't know what happens there anymore.

-Let's say you're walking down the street and you're with your s well okay.
+Let's say you're walking down the street And you're with your well, okay, let's say you're flying coach.

-You're flying coach and you are seated next to your spouse.
+You're flying coach, and you are seated next to your spouse.

 What you don't know, because you're too busy ogling the woman, is that your wife is shooting her daggers.